 4. Social media

 A lot of companies use Twitter to announce their downtime.
 Some of them create a separate account just for disruption updates.
 Others mix technical tweets with their marketing news.
-If your case is the first one - you can broadcast the status of the system to your twitter account right from your status page.
+If your case is the first one - you can broadcast the status of the system to your Twitter account right from your IT service status page.
 StatusHub allows twitter integration.

 5. Support calls and emails

 Every day your support team answers tickets or calls.
-Usually, there is a website link in the bottom of the email right next to the person role and a company name.
+Usually, there is a website link at the bottom of the email right next to the person's role and a company name.
 Include the link to your status page there as well as part of the template.
-You can also include a line about it in the auto reply email.
+You can also include a line about it in the auto-reply email.
 This is how Site 24x7 integrates this into their autoreply: ”If you are facing any service disruption, please visit our status page for the incident updates".

 Get your support team knowledgeable about a status page.
 So if someone is calling because of a service disruption, they can recommend the customers subscribe for future cases.
-This ideally will help reduce the number of future calls or tickets about service interruptions, maintenance windows or outages.
+This ideally will help reduce the number of future calls or tickets about service interruptions, maintenance windows, or outages, thus improving overall productivity.

 To sum everything up